greg-raven/Uncommon-Sense/_posts/2012-08-07-central-banks-power-to-destroy.md

 ---
-title: 'Central banks have the power to destroy'
+title: "Central banks have the power to destroy"
 layout: post
 categories:
 - money